471595249/react-native-scroll-tab-view/README.md

 ## !!!
 This is fork from [react-native-scrollable-tab-view](https://github.com/ptomasroos/react-native-scrollable-tab-view)

-This is extension from react-native-scrollable-tab-view;
+This is an extension to react-native-scrollable-tab-view;

 Follow this: